- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Bowers and Wilkins make some of the best audio products on the market.
 In fact, we included their P9 signature headphones on our favorite headphones of 2020.
 They’ve been manufacturing and designing audio products since 1965, being used in places like Abbey Road Studios and inside of Jaguar cars.

-While known for their speakers and the intricate internal structure of them, they make some awesome headphones too.
-The P5s are a value oriented pair that boasts the same build quality and comfort of the more expensive models and sound great (all things considered).
+While known for their speakers and the intricate internal structure, they make some awesome headphones too.
+The P5s are a value-oriented pair that boasts the same build quality and comfort as the more expensive models and sound great (all things considered).

-The sound suffers a bit in dense arrangements, but the headphones are great performers, all for under $200 (check this listing for the latest live prices).
+The sound suffers a bit in dense arrangements, but the headphones are great performers, all for under $200.

 |Frequency response||10Hz – 20kHz|